leeleelee3264/my-hugo-tech-blog/content/post/2022-10-24-load-balancer.md

 +++
-title = "클라우드 필수 교양 - 로드밸런서"
-date = "2022-10-24"
+title = "[Infra] Load balancer" date = "2022-10-24"
-description = "로드밸런서에 대해서 간략하게 다룬다." tags = ["Infra"]
+description = "The post handles general knowledge of load balancer with concept of scale up, scale out and traffic.
+At the end, compare load balance to reverse proxy." tags = ["Infra"]
 +++